gitlabform/gitlabform/README.md

 ## Configuration syntax

-See [config.yml](config.yml) in this repo as a well documented example of configuring all projects in "my_group" with some overrides for project "my_project1".
+See [config.yml](config.yml) in this repo as a well documented example of configuring all projects in all groups, projects in "my_group" group and specifically project "my_group/my_project1".

 ## More usage examples